Field Types and Properties

 The alternative to this is a Log Form where the user can enter a record, save it, and then enter a new record.

 Normalized Tables can be dynamic or fixed.
-By default, they are dynamic where the user adds rows on demand.
-If set as Fixed, a pre-defined number of rows will be displayed, and the user will be unable to add new ones.
+By default, they are dynamic, where the user adds rows on demand.
+A pre-defined number of rows will be displayed if set as Fixed, and the user cannot add new ones.

 When a Normalized Table is dragged and dropped into the body/grid of the Form Builder, the Form Fields dialog box opens to allow for dragging new Fields onto the table.